 Feng Shui Consultant in Barcelona, Spain.
 Feng Shui of Barcelona and Spain

-I love Barcelona and as a feng shui consultant – it’s one of my favourite cities that has an excellent feng shui on all fronts.
+I love Barcelona, and as a feng shui consultant – it’s one of my favourite cities that has excellent feng shui on all fronts.
 Few other cities can compete with Barcelona’s Mediterranean charm, vibrancy and elegance.
 So, let me unpack.
-Perfect location ie by the sea with glorious sunshine, amazing and recongisable buildings and architecture (dreamy, curvy Gaudi), the spiritual vibe (enlightening La Sagrada Familia), history, far-out, epic cuisine including Cava tasting, a great market and a beach, art, including surrealist artist Miro and more…
+Perfect location ie by the sea with glorious sunshine, amazing and recognisable buildings and architecture (dreamy, curvy Gaudi), for football lovers (FC Barcelona) the spiritual vibe (enlightening La Sagrada Familia), history, far-out, epic cuisine including Cava tasting, a great market and a beach, art, including surrealist artist Miro and more…

 La Sagrada Familia and spiritual feng shui